amvimbi/Obsidian-Vault/Questions.md

 ## 2024-01-26

-- [ ] The massflow equation: The units of $Cv$ don't have a good physical interpretation.
+- [x] The massflow equation: The units of $Cv$ don't have a good physical interpretation.

 ## 2024-01-26

-- [ ] The valve CV5x4?, does it server as a expansion or mass flow control: The dP is set by the compressor.
+- [x] The valve CV5x4?, does it server as a expansion or mass flow control: The dP is set by the compressor.
 The Valve still expands to more or lest the same point just at different mass flows.

-- [ ]
+- [ ] The chiller seems not to be coping with the $S0$ load.